BlueAnon

 Donald and Melania Trump in Alabama, March 2018.
-The TV show The View had a segment on "a surge of internet chatter about the former fashion model’s Alabama appearance under the #fakeMelania hashtag", relaying the conspiracy theory that the woman pictured here was not the real Melania.
+The TV show The View had a segment on "a surge of internet chatter about the former fashion model's Alabama appearance under the #fakeMelania hashtag", relaying the conspiracy theory that the woman pictured here was not the real Melania.

-BlueAnon (a portmanteau of blue and QAnon) is a term that, according to the Columbia Journalism Review citing the Washington Post was "first used by conservative commentators to mock the claim that Russia interfered in the 2016 election" and was later invoked by "some liberals" to "refer to a range of outlandish conspiracy theories about shadowy forces".
-The Posts Taylor Lorenz has separately explained the term has been "used by people across the political spectrum to describe particularly outlandish conspiracies and denialism from [Joe] Biden supporters".
+"BlueAnon" is a term used to describe conspiratorial thinking among liberals in the United States.
+A portmanteau of blue (the color of the Democratic Party) and QAnon, it was first used by conservative commentators to mock claims of Russian interference in the 2016 elections.
+It was later used more broadly to describe conspiracy theories and denialism propagated by supporters of Joe Biden and the Democratic Party.

-The term comes from the blue political color of the Democratic Party, which is the major opposition to the Republican Party of Trump.
-It was criticized by the Washington Posts Philip Bump as a misleading comparison that equates isolated conspiratorial claims on the left with the organized extremist movement on the right.

-Theories attributed in media reports to BlueAnon thinking include the belief that the attempted assassination of Donald Trump in Pennsylvania in July 2024 was a false flag staged by Trump himself, that Ivana Trump was secretly cremated by Donald Trump to free room in her coffin to hide self-incriminating documents, and that a body double of Melania Trump was used during campaign appearances in the 2024 U.S. presidential election, among others.
+Theories attributed in media reports to BlueAnon thinking include the theory that the attempted assassination of Trump in July 2024 was a false flag staged by Trump himself, the theory that Ivana Trump was secretly cremated by Trump so that incriminating documents could be hidden in her coffin, and the theory that Melania Trump was replaced by a body double during the 2024 presidential campaign, among others.